MicBrain/Python-algo-Module/README.md

 #### HASHING ALGORITHMS
 Hash values are integers.
 They are used to quickly compare dictionary keys during a dictionary lookup.
 Numeric values that compare equal have the same hash value.

+   1. Hash(string) - Hashing function that converts a string value to an integer value.

+   2. Fast_Hash(string) - A faster version of Hash(string) function.